ieBeau/DailyGrind/README.md

 # Daily Grind

-This is an assignment for COMP214 - Advanced Database Concepts
+## COMP214 - Advanced Database Concepts
+🎉 This is a group assignment 🎉